God Wants You to Have Fun with Your Wealth

-God wants you to enjoy your wealth.
+God wants you to enjoy money.

-No, I’m not joking around.
-Although many people in our culture like to think that enjoying money is a sign of spiritual decay, that simply isn’t true.
-God is a good father who delights in giving good gifts to His children.
-And one of the things that He wants to see us do with those gifts is to enjoy them.
+As I studied what the Bible says about money, I discovered that God is a good father.
+He delights in giving good gifts to His children.
+And one of the things He wants to see us do with those gifts is to enjoy them.

 “Everything for our enjoyment”

-This isn’t just my idea — it comes from a passage in I Timothy 6:17, where Paul is advising Timothy about the role of wealth in life and the church.
+This isn’t just my idea — it comes from a passage in I Timothy 6:17, where Paul is advising Timothy about the role of money in life and the church.
 Let’s take a look at what it says: